 How the body is transmogrified, mutated, fused, collaged

-Artists: Arnold Böcklin, Edward Burne-Jones, Jean Delville, Fernand Khnopff, Gustav Klimt, Franz von Stuck, Boleslas Biegas, Balthus, Rene Magritte, Andre Masson, Victor Brauner, Toyen, Ed Roth, H. R. Giger, Hajime Sorayama, Jake and Dinos Chapman
+Artists: Arnold Böcklin, Edward Burne-Jones, John Delville, Fernand Khnopff, Gustav Klimt, Franz von Stuck, Boleslas Biegas, Balthus, Rene Magritte, Victor Brauner, André Masson, Toyen, Ed Roth, H. R. Giger, Hajime Sorayama, Jake and Dinos Chapman, Miwa Yanagi

 How the body threatens, devastates, dessicates, devours